Post

 PRE media/

 150 files.
 2.4 GB.
-Confidential submissions, signed documents, internal materials.
+Confidential uploads, signed documents, internal materials.
 All accessible without logging in.

 My coffee went cold.
 I forgot about the XSS test I was running.